WELCOME TO OUR FAITH FORMATION PAGE

 Prayer and Spirituality

-We will be rescheduling our Spiritual Direction information session, but I thought that you might like to have some other resources available right now.
+We will be rescheduling our Spiritual Direction information session in November, but I thought that you might like to have some other resources available right now.
 This is an old book, Fresh Bread and Other Gifts of Spiritual Nourishment by Joyce Rupp.
 It is a guide which can be used for an entire year.
 This excerpt is from May.
 “When I look at the earth so lovely in springtime readiness, I reflect on what it is like to have my heart ready for the word of God.
 I, too, must be open to the turning over and turning under of last year’s harvest. … Most of all, I must believe in my potential to receive the word of God and my potential to become an ever more whole human being, recognizing and developing the gifts which the sower has given me.”
 (Rupp, 1985, p 69)